casper-network/docs/source/docs/casper/resources/beginner/upgrade-contract.md

 If you explore [the code](https://github.com/casper-ecosystem/counter/), you will observe the different versions of the contract:

 -   `contract-v1` is the counter contract you can see in the [A Counter on the Testnet](/counter-testnet/) tutorial.
 -   `contract-v2` is the contract with the new `counter_decrement` entry point.
+-   `contract-v3` is the contract with the new `get_last_updated_at` entry point and `last_updated_at` named key.

 ## Contract Versioning Flow {#contract-versioning-flow}

 The following is an example workflow for creating a versioned contract package.
 Your workflow may differ if you have already created the contract package and have a handle on its hash.

 1. Create a contract in the most common way, using [new_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_contract.html).
 2. Add a new version of the contract using [add_contract_version](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.add_contract_version.html).